learnk8s/learnk8s.io/src/smallOrLargeNodes/content.md

 For example, on Google Cloud Platform, 64 `n1-standard-1` instances cost you exactly the same as a single `n1-standard-64` instance — both options provide you 64 CPU cores and 240 GB of memory.

-So, in the cloud you typically can't save any money by using larger machines.
+So, in the cloud, you typically can't save any money by using larger machines.

-#### Allows to run resource-hungry applications
+#### Allows running resource-hungry applications

 Having large nodes might be simply a requirement for the type of application that you are running.